2004matthews/Group-Project-2-MIST-4610/README.md

 - Economic Impact: Companies with numerous discontinued chemicals might face reputational risks, affecting market value and sales.

 # Database Manipulations:
+Analysis Question #1:
+1. Filtering by Carcinogenic Ingredient Rating (aat least 1A):
+- Purpose: Focusing on chemicals with high carcinogenic potential and eliminate less important results from the data.
+- Implementation: A filter was added to include only products with carcinogenic ingredients meeting the 1A minimum.
+2.

 # Analysis and Results: